 I think if we had gone back to Reuben’s house, Dad from FFLII would have told us that the Fire Crystal was responsible for the earthquakes, but we really didn’t bother.
 I mean, isn’t that obvious?
 Instead, we headed straight for the volcano and set to work.
 Scaling the volcano was a dungeon on its own, with an ash cloud ringing the place at two levels, obscuring the monsters.
 We had been warned about the cloud, and were told that a gas mask that would reveal the monsters was housed somewhere on the hill.
 We assumed that, like the Mirror, the Gas Mask would be at the bottom, but our memory was really failing us there, because it was actually at the very top, just down an alternate path.
 Yeah, you have to deal with invisible enemies most of the climb, I have to give them that!
 We made sure to get the Mask (counting it as part of our objective to get 100% equipment collection).
 It made another ludicrous sucking sound before showing the monsters, but at least that sound effect makes a little sense in this case.
 I mean, at least it has something to do with the air, right?

 While finding the Gas Mask took up most of our time, we made a more important find right at the start of the dungeon, through an obvious tunnel: the Wizard spell White, aka Holy.
 Like many incarnations of Holy, White was a group spell.
 If you don’t remember how group spells work in this game (damage is divided across all targets but can also be focused on just one), we’ll remind you with how we dealt with the Medusa boss guarding the caldera.
 Since she was the only target of the group spell, she took full damage, and was very nearly vaporized by the spell with every cast, as though the devs didn’t realize just how effective the spell would be against a single-target.
 This was probably for the best, because Medusa had powerful damage-and-status-effect spells.
-She also had a unusual damaged sprite that made her look more dangerous than her base sprite, but her second damaged sprite was a little less threatening, since it had her bald of her snakes.
+She also had a unusual damaged sprite that made her look more dangerous than her base sprite, but her second damaged sprite was a little less threatening, since it had her bald of her snakes and looking cartoonishly upset by it.

 The inside of the volcano was a distinct dungeon entitled Lava Basin, home of healing phoenix chickens and lullaby ninjas, like the kind that live in the ice caves of old New Zealand.
 When I first came to Lava Basin as a kid, the place was a nightmare maze, but now I knew how to go through it… well, vaguely: head west, tuck through the correct caves (good luck on this part) and hopscotch the some lava rocks to find the Moon Helm, which gives Ben resistance to Fire at last.
 The Fire attacks in this dungeon were just that everywhere, and Ben was in deep trouble without the Moon Helm, so good riddance.
 As it happens, his Fire resistance is actually better than Reuben’s, thanks to magic defence.
 While my notes don’t make explicit reference to it, I believe we deliberately saved and reset the game at the entrance to Lava Basin to get Reuben’s Fire resistance back from the glitch, and even though his resistance was weaker, we did not regret it.

 From the Moon Helm we began to weave through the dungeon, which wrapped around itself horizontally (you can imagine it going around the inside of the mountain in a circle).
 We ran into a few Jinn recolours here called “Iflytes,” just like the boss in FFA.
-Did Square’s backup localization teams not realize that “Ifrit” is not just a real word with a real spelling, but that the rest of the company was using the proper spelling in almost all their other products?
+Did Square’s backup localization teams not realize that “Ifrit” is not just a real word with an established English spelling, but that the rest of the company was using the proper spelling in almost all their other products?
 The wraparound dungeon was a real mess to navigate, with one-way drop offs that were almost all bad ideas, you barely need to jump in this dungeon.
 Also, it was dotted with these random shining piles of gold crap, what even is that?
 You could say it was gold bars but not really, no!
 After a while, I found a switch by accident that opened a set of large double-doors leading to the boss, but finding the way to the doors was the real trouble.

 Past the double doors and a few more games of hot-hopscotch, we found the local fiend: the Dualhead Hydra, who has wings for no good reason.
 We made the mistake of going into the fight without using a Seed beforehand, and things only got worse from there.
 We lost this fight multiple times, but like the Legends games (and weirdly enough, FFXIII) you can restart the fight at the end, meaning we did so multiple times… always resetting to our original state with no magic.
 It took us a while to wise up to the fact that we had saved just in front of the boss like good little players, and could easily reset the game, load and use the damn seeds without being attacked in the process.
 I don’t know what it says about us that it took so long for us to remember.
 The Hydra made good use of status effects, with a paralysation and a poison breath that each made a mess of us, and Fire breath besides, all of which did high damage even with Fire resistance.